IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggcorrmat1-1.png" width="100%" />

-Note that if there are `NA`s present in the selected dataframe, the legend will display minimum and maximum number of pairs used for correlation matrices.
+Note that if there are `NA`s present in the selected dataframe, the legend will display minimum, median, and maximum number of pairs used for correlation matrices.

 Multiple aesthetics-related arguments can be modified to change the appearance of the correlation matrix.